delgada-ui/website/src/pages/index.md

 - Islands of interactivity with web components
 - File-system based routing
 - Markdown support out of the box
-- Scoped CSS support out of the box (coming soon-ish)
 - Zero config with common sense defaults

 ## [Getting started](#getting-started)